 - Proactively eliminate additional potential failure causes before they occur.

-Root Cause Analysis of Systems Failure Training Overview – Course Content
+The target audience for this Root Cause Analysis of Systems Failure Overview course:

 Day 1: Introduction to Systems Failure Analysis